Vyral/jeff-wheatley/_posts/2022-05-04-may-montgomery-county-market-update-part-1.md

 6:59 — Wrapping things up

 Stay tuned for the aforementioned part two, where I’ll focus on where the demand is coming from in our market.
-In the meantime, **here’s**[**the article**](https://www.wsj.com/articles/u-s-housing-market-needs-5-5-million-more-units-says-new-report-11623835800) **I mentioned** from the Wall Street Journal about our new housing supply being 5.5 million units short.
+In the meantime, **here’s&nbsp;**[**the article**](https://www.wsj.com/articles/u-s-housing-market-needs-5-5-million-more-units-says-new-report-11623835800) **I mentioned** from the Wall Street Journal about our new housing supply being 5.5 million units short.

 If you have any questions for me, don’t hesitate to reach out via phone or email today.
 I would love to hear from you.